usgs/earthquake-geoserve-ui/README.md

         GeoserveOutputModule
     ]
     ```
-1. Add the geoserve components to your component template
+1. Add the desired geoserve components to your component template
     ```
     /* some.component.html */